FireSon/Fireson/README.md

 ## Features

-- Get all telemetry data from your Solarflow devices, also those not visible in the offical app - like battery voltage
+- Get all telemetry data from your Hyper 2000

 ### 1.0.0 (2025-02-10) ALPHA